recruitmenttestfrance/full-stack-developer-recruitment-test/frontend/README.md

 # Prerequisites

-The project has been teste with the following environment
+The project has been tested with the following environment

 ```
 Node.jS v12.19.0